How to Exit Python Program [4 Methods]

 4. Os._exit()

-How to Exit Python Program or Terminate a Python Script
+How to Exit a Python Program or Terminate a Python Script

-However, there are quite subtle differences in how these Python methods terminate the program.
+However, quite subtle differences exist in how these Python methods terminate the program.

 Let’s see each of these Python exit commands to terminate a program.